DinoLizer: Separating VAE and Diffusion Artifacts in Generative Inpainting Localization: Results

-\subsubsection{Testing}
+\subsubsection{\textbf{Testing}}

 We evaluate our method on 5 public datasets of generative inpainting.
-In particular, we use the inpainted images from B-Free~\cite{bfree25} (our testing set), Beyond the Brush~\cite{btb24}, CocoGlide~\cite{turfor23}, TGIF~\cite{tgif24}, SAGI-SP~\cite{sagi25}, and SAGI-FR~\cite{sagi25}.
-The latter is derived from the SAGI benchmark but contains images whose background has been fully regenerated by the inpainting model.
-Across all datasets we consider roughly 25k, see the details on the datasets listed in Table~\ref{tab:datasets_overview}.
-For every dataset we restrict our experiments to scenarios where the images are inpainted against pristine backgrounds, with the sole exception of SAGI-FR, which contains images with fully regenerated backgrounds.
+In particular, we use the inpainted images from Beyond the Brush~\cite{btb24}, CocoGlide~\cite{turfor23}, TGIF~\cite{tgif24}, SAGI-SP~\cite{sagi25}, SAGI-FR~\cite{sagi25}, SIDA~\cite{SIDA25}, Magic Brush~\cite{MB24}, our benchmark FOSSIL-FR and FOSSIL-SP.
+SP (splicing) and FR (fully regenerated) come from the same dataset, but we separate them in 2 situations.
+SP is the case where the region outside the mask is kept from the original image, while FR is the case where the region outside the mask is also regenerated by the inpainting model.
+Across all datasets we consider roughly 48k images, see the details in Table~\ref{tab:datasets_overview}.